G4Q95/AutoShortsWebApp/playwrighttest.md

 4. Content extraction and media display
 5. Scene reordering via drag-and-drop
 6. Scene deletion
-7. Audio generation and persistence (recently added)
+7. Audio generation and playback

 The primary goal of these tests is to provide a safety net during refactoring and feature development.
 As we plan to refactor portions of the codebase in upcoming sprints, these tests help ensure that existing functionality remains intact while we make architectural improvements.